M2000Interpreter/Environment/utf8/mod_util.bas.utf8.txt

 If s$ = vbNullString Then blockCheck = True: Exit Function Dim i As Long, j As Long, c As Long, b$, resp&
-Dim openpar As Long, oldi As Long, lastlabel$, oldjump As Boolean, st As Long, stc As Long Dim paren As New mStiva2 countlines = 1
+Dim openpar As Long, oldi As Long, lastlabel$, oldjump As Boolean, st As Long, stc As Long Dim paren As New mStiva2, skip13 As Boolean countlines = 1
 Column = 0
 Lang = Not Lang